waterinstitute/hecrasio/README.md

 ## Project organization

-    ├── Makefile           <- Makefile with commands like `make data` or `make train` ├── README.md          <- The top-level README for developers using this project.
     ├── config             <- Configuration files for the project.
     ├── build              <- Files for building environments │   ├── docker         <- Docker-compose, Dockerfile, requirements, etc. for the project.